-- Understand the meaning of the concept of diaspora a and hybridity. - Trace the history of diaspora in the modern world. - Introduce the concept of 'other' in the context of hybridity.
+- Define the concepts of diaspora and hybridity. - Trace the history of diaspora in the modern world. - Explore the concept of the 'other' in the context of hybridity.

-Diaspora: If one goes by dictionary entries, one will find the earliest use of the word diaspora in most of the well-known dictionaries, namely, the Cambridge Advanced Learner's or Oxford or Webster, being inevitably linked with early Jewish movements from Israel to other parts of the world.
+If one goes by dictionary entries, one will find the earliest use of the word diaspora in most of the well-known dictionaries, namely, the Cambridge Advanced Learner's or Oxford or Webster, being inevitably linked with early Jewish movements from Israel to other parts of the world.
 Originally associated with the dispersal of the Jewish people in sixth century BC, the word today is widely used for the migration or scattering of people away from an established or ancestral homeland.

-Hybridity: In its most basic sense, hybridity refers to mixture.
+In its most basic sense, hybridity refers to mixture.
 The term originated from biology and was subsequently employed in linguistics and in racial theory in the nineteenth century.
 Its contemporary uses are scattered across numerous cultural concepts related to colonialism, identity, anti racism and multiculturalism and globalization.